Couple selfie at West Lake with Leifeng Pagoda visible across the water, Hangzhou

 Explore Leifeng Pagoda — A Legendary Tower Overlooking West Lake

 Standing proudly on Sunset Hill, Leifeng Pagoda is a five-story, eight-sided tower that offers some of the best panoramic views over West Lake.
-Originally built in 975 during the Five Dynasties and Ten Kingdoms period, the structure collapsed in 1924 and was carefully reconstructed in 2002 using a blend of traditional design and modern engineering.
+Originally built in 975 during the Five Dynasties and Ten Kingdoms period, the structure collapsed in 1924 and was carefully reconstructed in 2002, blending traditional design with modern engineering.

 Beyond its striking appearance, Leifeng Pagoda is also wrapped in legend — it’s the setting of the famous Chinese folk tale The Legend of the White Snake.
 Visitors can take an elevator to the top for sweeping lake views, explore the exhibition halls inside, and admire the intricate details of the rebuilt tower.
 It’s especially magical at sunset, when the golden light reflects off the lake below.